lovasko/m_trie/README.md

 that covers aim to cover all edge cases.
 The testing framework consists of two files: `test.c` that implements the data structure operations and `test.sh` that serves as orchestration and verification of test results.
-The process can be invoked by triggering the `check` target of the library's `Makefile`.
+The process can be invoked by triggering the `test` target of the library's `Makefile`.

 ## Supported platforms